 The proposal should therefore address the following issues:

 - Conflicts of interest

-Each of these issues is covered in the TCPS 2, so you can refer to the document for guidance on how to address them in your proposal.
-In addition, you can consult research ethics literature, as well as articles describing research similar to yours that may provide insight into how other researchers dealt with the ethical issues that may arise in your study.
+Each of these issues is covered in the TCPS 2, so please refer to the document for guidance on how to address them in your proposal.
+In addition, you may consult research ethics literature, as well as articles describing research similar to yours that may provide insight into how other researchers dealt with the ethical issues that may arise in your study.

-In your application, you must also indicate (with appropriate references) whether the country where data collection will occur requires a local research ethics committee to review your project.
+You must also indicate in your application (with appropriate references) whether the country where data collection will occur requires a local research ethics committee to review your project.
 Please note that as a research award recipient, you will be required to complete the TCPS 2 online training within the first weeks of your employment.

 12) What is gender-sensitive research and how do I integrate gender into my research?

-All research supported by a research award is expected to be at minimum gender-sensitive, and your proposal should reflect this.
-In gender-sensitive research, researchers recognize that gender is a significant variable that must be considered throughout the lifecycle of a study — from the formulation of research questions and objectives to data collection and the presentation of findings.
+At a minimum, all research supported by a research award is expected to be gender-sensitive, and this must be reflected in your proposal.
+In gender-sensitive research, researchers recognize that gender is a significant variable that must be considered throughout the lifecycle of a study, from the formulation of research questions and objectives to data collection and the presentation of findings.